briandesousa/node-db2/README.md

 To run the test, go to the node-db2-module-test folder and run `node test.js`.

-# DB2 Express-C
+# Sample database
 The flavour of DB2 that is used in this demo is IBM DB2 Express-C, a free version of DB2 offered by IBM.
 See https://www.ibm.com/developerworks/downloads/im/db2express/ for more information.

-# Create the database
+## Setup Instructions
-This example depends on a local DB2 Express-C server that hosting a "SAMPLE" database.
+Your local DB2 server should already have a "SAMPLE" database.
+You will need to augment that database (or a database of your choosing):

-The database should contain a user and schema named "DB2APPUSER" that the necessary database objects.
-Refer to the db2-scripts directory for scripts to create required objects.
+1. Create a new user (ex.
+Windows user) named "DB2APPUSER"
+2. Create a new schema for that user named "DB2APPUSER"
+3. Run the scripts in the db2-scripts directory to create the necessary objects in the DB2APPUSER schema

+A sample DB2 Express-C installation response file is also provided in the db2-scripts folder.